-Avocados Found to Contain Antioxidant Anticancer Fats
+Avocados are Antioxidant and Anticancer

-The new research, from the School of Medicine of Mexico’s Monterey College of Technology, studied the L-ORAC of the avocado (Persea americana).
+Research from the School of Medicine of Mexico’s Monterey College of Technology, studied the L-ORAC of the avocado (Persea americana).

 The ORAC (oxygen radical absorbance capacity) test measures the antioxidant capacity of a food.
 This is done using by using chromatography after a food has been fractioned.